geoff-project/coi/docs/tutorials/packaging.rst

 ----------------------

 `Continuous integration`_ is a strategy that prefers to merge features into the main development branch frequently and early.
-This avoids code divergence and hard-to-resolve merge conflicts.
+This ensures that different branches never diverge too much from each other.
 To facilitate this, websites like Gitlab offer `CI pipelines`_ that build and test code on each push *automatically*.

 .. _Continuous integration:
    https://en.wikipedia.org/wiki/Continuous_integration
 .. _CI pipelines: https://gitlab.cern.ch/help/ci/quick_start/index.md

-`Continuous delivery`_ takes the practice a step further and also automates the release of software using the same pipeline.
-Nowadays, when people talk about “CI/CD”, they usually refer to having an automated pipeline of tests and releases.
+`Continuous delivery`_ takes this a step further and also automates the release of software.
+When people talk about “CI/CD”, they usually refer to having an automated pipeline of tests and releases.

 .. _Continuous delivery: https://en.wikipedia.org/wiki/Continuous_delivery

 Why do we care about all of this?
 Because Gitlab's CI/CD pipeline is the *only* supported way to put our Python package on the `Acc-Py package index`_.

-The Gitlab CI/CD pipeline is configured through a file called :file:`.gitlab-ci.yml` at the root of your project.
-Run the command :command:`acc-py init-ci` to have an automatically generated version of this file added to your project.
+You configure the pipeline with a file called :file:`.gitlab-ci.yml` at the root of your project.
+Run the command :command:`acc-py init-ci` to have a template of this file generated in your project directory.
 It should look somewhat like this:

 .. code-block:: yaml